A Safety Plan app for the person thinking suicide.

 The Be Safe app enables the person with thoughts of suicide to create a safety plan that will help keep them safe should another suicidal crisis occur.
 It is a person driven app that empowers them to manage their thoughts/behaviours.
 The safety plan can be updated at any time.
 Phone contacts and Helplines can be called directly from the app.
 When they have completed their safety plan they can email it directly from the app to formal or informal supports of their choice.

 It is based on the latest research by Barbara Stanley and Gregory Brown.
-You can read more about their Safety Plan research on our website by clicking on this link: https://www.keepcalm.org.au/our-safety-plan/
+You can read more about the authors by clicking on this link: About the Authors (suicidesafetyplan.com)

 The ‘Be Safe’ app is free.
 You can download it from the links on this webpage or from the app store on your mobile phone.
 Search these three words ‘be safe suicide’ – and look for the large blue square with a big white ‘C’ in the centre.